Algae Green Pool Algae Green Pool — Does Covering Pool Prevent Algae? Complete Prevention Guide

 Seasonal Considerations

 During winter closings, covers are essential for algae prevention.
-Shock to 15-20 ppm FC and add winter algaecide before covering.
+Shock to your CYA-based SLAM level (about 40% of your CYA) and add a non-metallic Polyquat algaecide before covering.
 For summer use, remove covers at least twice weekly to maintain proper chemical balance and prevent equipment issues.

 Safety Warning: Never add chemicals with the cover on, and always ensure proper ventilation when removing covers from chemically treated water.